 Then, add a shipping information pane to your checkout flow (admin/commerce/config/checkout-flows/manage/default).

 We’ll also need to enable shipping support for our order type (admin/commerce/config/order-types/default/edit) and product variation type (admin/commerce/config/product-variation-types/default/edit).
 When we enable all these settings, we’ll get a shipping information inline form on the checkout page.

 And at the review step, we have a shipping section with shipping details and shipping cost in the summary sidebar.

 When we enable shipping for a product type variation, we get a new weight field for the variation type, so we can calculate the shipping cost based on a product’s weight.

 There are a lot of shipping integrations that allow us to use a number of shipping services depending on the region the store will serve.
-At Lemberg, we developed the Commerce Novaposhta Shipping for the Nova Poshta shipping service in Ukraine.
+At Lemberg Solutions, we developed the Commerce Novaposhta Shipping for the Nova Poshta shipping service in Ukraine.

 The Shipping module includes a variety of features like shipping taxes, package, and shipping types, which you can use for your store to make it more flexible.